-- Based upon our Press Ganey customer satisfaction survey’s 98% of patients would refer a family member or friend.
+- Based upon our Press Ganey customer satisfaction survey, 98% of patients would refer a family member or friend.

 - There is no better destination to vacation then the San Francisco Bay Area.
 Enjoy the city or relax in Napa while you prepare to build your family.

-The physicians and staff of RSC realize that gay and lesbian couples often endure social challenges.
+The physicians and staff of RSC realize that LGBTQ couples often endure social challenges.
 Some same-sex couples wanting their own families often encounter confusion and misunderstanding from others, sometimes even from medical professionals.
 RSC strives to provide a refuge from judgment and is dedicated to facilitating greater ease and comfort in your family journey.

 RSC’s fertility care for same-sex couples includes extensive medical and emotional support.
 Several options for same-sex couples utilizing a third party to achieve pregnancy include: